PelionIoT/mbed-edge/README.md

-# Edge
+# Izuma Edge (edge-core)

-This document contains the instructions for using and developing Edge.
+This document contains the instructions for using and developing `edge-core` a major component of the Izuma Edge suite.

-The full Edge documentation is [part of our Device Management documentation site](https://developer.izumanetworks.com/docs/device-management-edge/latest/introduction/index.html), where you can also find the [API documentation](https://developer.izumanetworks.com/docs/device-management-edge/latest/edge-api-references/index.html).
+The full Izuma Edge documentation is [part of our Device Management documentation site](https://developer.izumanetworks.com/docs/device-management-edge/latest/introduction/index.html), where you can also find the [API documentation](https://developer.izumanetworks.com/docs/device-management-edge/latest/edge-api-references/index.html).
 For comments or questions about the documentation, please [email us](mailto:support@izumanetworks.com).

 ## License